FAQ

 Who has created the content found in The E-Waste Learning Hub?

-Unless stated otherwise, the content found in The E-Waste Learning Hub has been created by Christine Nikander and the team at Palsa & Pulk B.V.
+Unless stated otherwise in the learning materials, the content found in The E-Waste Learning Hub has been created by Christine Nikander and the team at Palsa & Pulk B.V.
 You can read a bit about each of the team members and their specific expertise here.

 What knowledge of the technology sector does